 - 1. The Board shall by Board resolution appoint the Board Treasurer, or such other officer as determined by the Board, to serve as the chief administrative officer of the School (the "CAO") under the Uniform Budgeting and Accounting Act, MCL 141.421 et seq. (the "Budgeting and Accounting Act").
-No officer, director, employee, or agent of NHA shall be designated as the CAO of the School.
+No officer, director, employee or agent of NHA shall be designated as the CAO of the School.
 Notwithstanding any other provision of the Agreement to the contrary, the Board resolution shall designate NHA's chief financial officer, or such other NHA officer or employee as is mutually agreed upon by NHA and the School, as the designated agent of the CAO to assist the CAO with the performance of the CAO's duties under the Budgeting and Accounting Act. - 2.
-NHA, including its directors, officers, and employees are hereby designated as "School Officials" for purposes of the Family Educational Right and Privacy Act, and its implementing regulations, 20 U.S.C. §1232g et seq.
+NHA, including its directors, officers, and employees are hereby designated as "School Officials" of the School having a legitimate educational interest such that they are entitled to access educational records under the Family Educational Right and Privacy Act, and its implementing regulations, 20 U.S.C. §1232g et seq.
 (FERPA); 34 CFR § 99.31(a)(1)(i)(B). - 3.
 To the extent permitted by applicable law, NHA, its directors, officers, and employees may be designated by the School for other purposes by a written resolution of the Board. - E. Certain Prohibitive Conduct Regarding Personally Identifiable Information.
 Except as permitted under the Code, NHA shall not sell or otherwise provide to a for-profit business entity any personally identifiable information that is part of an Academy Student's education records. - F. Certain Prohibitive Conduct Regarding Academy Student Records.
 If NHA receives information that is part of an Academy Student's education records, NHA shall not sell or otherwise provide the information to any other person except as permitted under the Code.